TAP Flight 425: Accident

-After two unsuccessful attempts to land the aircraft, the crew decided to make one last try to land the plane, before they would have to make the decision to divert to the Gran Canaria Airport in the Canary Islands.
+After two unsuccessful attempts to land the aircraft, the crew decided to make one last try to land before they would make the decision to divert to Gran Canaria Airport in the Canary Islands.

-On the third landing attempt, captain Lontrão chose runway 24.
+On the third landing attempt, Captain Lontrão chose runway 24.
 At 9:43:52, at an altitude of 1800 ft the aircraft was reported to be flying at a rate of 205 kn, and at 9:44:57 the controller asked the crew to see if they had the aircraft's landing lights on.
-The crew said that the landing lights were on.
-At 9:45:02 the crew reported on the passage of the airport's beacon and reported the runway in sight.
-At 9:46:48, when turning right on a 250° heading, captain Lontrão called for the landing checklist.
+The crew confirmed that they were.
+At 9:45:02 the crew reported passing the airport's beacon and reported the runway in sight.
+At 9:46:48, when turning right onto a heading of 250° Captain Lontrão called for the landing checklist.